oubino/z_disk/README.md

 The following args are required:
-    -o Output folder where all analysis will take place -c Name of the channel column in the data
+    -o Output folder where all analysis will take place -x Name of the x column in the data
-    -x Name of the x column in the data
     -y Name of the y column in the data
     -z Name of the z column in the data
     -hx Size of histogram in x direction
     -hy Size of histogram in y direction
     -hz Size of histogram in z direction
+    -s Delimeter separating the items - currently supported either comma or tab

+The following args are optional
+    -c Name of the channel column in the data

 INSTRUCTIONS FOR ILASTIK SEGMENTATION